vultisig/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ Voltix is a multichain Threshold-Signature vault that does not need any specialised hardware.
+🙋‍♀️ Vultisig is a multichain multisig vault that does not need any specialised hardware.
 It supports most UTXO, EVM, BFT and EdDSA Chains.
 It is based on [go-tss](https://github.com/bnb-chain/tss-lib/tree/master).

-Voltix is built by the founders of THORChain - who built the largest and oldest working multi-chain DEX with Threshold-signatures.
+Vultisig is built by the founders of THORChain - who built the largest and oldest working multi-chain DEX with Threshold-signatures.

 Create a vault:
 * 2 of 2 (fastest setup, not backed up)
 * 2 of 3 (recommended, backed up)
 * 3 of 4 (most secure)

-🔮 Threshold-Sig Vaults are better than Single-Sig or Multi-sig Wallets:
+🔮 Vultisig Vaults are better than Single-Sig or Multi-sig Wallets:

-1) Vault shares do not store funds - thus no funds at risk if you lose a key.
+1) Vultisig vault shares do not store funds - thus no funds at risk if you lose a key.
 2) There is no on-chain registration of signing-keys.
-3) Threshold-Sigs are compatible on all chains (Multi-sigs are not)
+3) Vultisig is compatible on all chains (other Multi-sigs are not)
-4) Threshold-Sigs are fully DeFi compatible (Multi-sigs are not)
+4) Vultisig is fully DeFi compatible (other Multi-sigs are not)

-📱 Voltix uses your favourite Laptops, Tablets and Phones.
+📱 Vultisig uses your favourite Laptops, Tablets and Phones.
 1) Rich, large screens with familiar UI
 2) Secure Enclaves to store vault shares, with biometric locking.
 3) Does not look a hardware device (not a honeypot)

-🌈 Voltix is open-source, based on secure technology and is audited (link soon).
+🌈 Vultisig is open-source, based on secure technology and is audited (link soon).
 There is no registration required.

 👩‍💻 Read the docs (soon)

 🍿 Download here [iOS Testflight Currently](https://testflight.apple.com/join/CHHICwnO)

-🧙 Contribute to the code (https://github.com/voltix-vault/voltix)
+🧙 Contribute to the code (https://github.com/vultisig)